HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## Conclusion

-Usage of HTTP compression is still growing, and especially Brotli has grow significantly compared to the [previous year's Almanac](../2020/compression).
-The number of HTTP responses using any text compression increased 2%, while Brotli increased over 4%.
-The Lighthouse scores, on the other hand, have dropped slightly due to unknown causes.
-The highest score category has dropped 2% compared to 2020, but is still 10% above the 2019 reading.

 The analysis on compression levels reveals that about 6% of Gzip-compressed content uses more advanced compressors such as Zopfli, while a similar \'optimal parsing\' approach is used for 17% of Brotli-compressed content.
 This indicates that when much slower but slightly more efficient methods are available, a significant amount of users will deploy these methods for their static content such as JavaScript.

-While compression usage has increased, there is still a significant percentage of HTTP responses that can be made faster by using compression or by improving the compression settings.
+Usage of HTTP compression continous to grow, and especially Brotli has increased significantly compared to the [previous year's Almanac](../2020/compression).
+The number of HTTP responses using any text compression increased 2%, while Brotli increased over 4%.
+Despite the increase, we still see opportunities to use more HTTP compression by tweaking compression settings of servers.
 You can benefit from taking a closer look at your own website's responses and your server configuration for the compression methods and their level.
 Tuning the default compression settings for the most popular HTTP servers could have a great impact for users.